mootools/mootools-more/Docs/Forms/Form.Validator.md

 		//it would be passed the *string* 'foo'
 		<input data-validators="cannotContain:'foo'"/>

-* You can use a property called "data-validator-properties" and pass in Json values if you like.
+* You can use a property called "data-validator-properties" and pass in JSON values if you like.

 		<input class="minLength maxLength" data-validator-properties="{minLength: 10, maxLength:20}"/>